macisamuele/GoogleCloudMessaging/README.md

 # GoogleCloudMessaging
-Library for a simple usage of the GCO offered bu Google
+Library for a simple usage of the GCM offered by Google